kislyuk/argcomplete/README.rst

 You can specify custom completion functions for your options and arguments.
 Two styles are supported: callable and readline-style.
 Callable completers are simpler.
 They are called with the following keyword arguments:

 * ``prefix``: The prefix text of the last word before the cursor on the command line.
-All returned completions should begin with this prefix.
+  For dynamic completers, this can be used to reduce the work required to generate possible completions.
 * ``action``: The ``argparse.Action`` instance that this completer was called for.
 * ``parser``: The ``argparse.ArgumentParser`` instance that the action was taken by.
 * ``parsed_args``: The result of argument parsing so far (the ``argparse.Namespace`` args object normally returned by